Cancer

 • Reducing Cancer Risk.
 Lifestyle factors that can help reduce risk of cancer include maintaining a healthy body weight, consuming a balanced diet, being physically active, and limiting alcohol intake.

 • Sugars and Cancer.
-Evidence from systematic review and meta-analyses suggest an indirect link between sugars and cancer risk from sugar’s contribution to calorie intake.
-Consuming excessive calories, including calories from sugars, can increase the risk of overweight and obesity, which can then increase risk of some types of cancer.
+The collective evidence from systematic reviews and meta-analyses (3- 5) suggests an indirect link between added sugars and cancer risk from sugar’s contribution to calorie intake.
+Consuming excessive calories, including calories from sugars, can increase the risk of overweight and obesity, which then increases risk of some types of cancer.

 • Sugars in the Diets of Individuals with Cancer.
-Dietary recommendations about sugars for individuals with cancer are not different from recommendations for individuals without cancer, with a focus on reducing intake of foods and beverages high in added sugars.
+Dietary recommendations about sugars for individuals with cancer are not different from recommendations for individuals without cancer The recommendations emphasize reducing intake of foods and beverages high in added sugars.

 Risk Factors for Developing Cancer